xuan-liang/ggmatplot/README.md

 <img src="man/figures/README-point-columns-2.png" width="80%" />

-The next example creates a line plot of vector `x` against the columns of matrix `y`.
+The next example creates a line plot of vector `x` against the columns of matrix `y` by using `plot_type = "line"`.
 Although the lines would be represented using different colors by default, the `color` parameter allows custom colors to be assigned to them.
 The following plot assigns custom colors to the lines, and the limits of the y axis are updated using the `ylim` parameter.
 Further, a ggplot theme is added on to the resultant ggplot object.

 ``` r
 # matrix x